 The Social Action Committee of UUCM Meets on the Second Sunday of the month from 12-1 PM.
-The topics under discussion vary from month to month and are driven by the interests and energy of members--who are not necessarily Church members.
+The topics under discussion vary from month to month and are driven by the interests and energy of members--who are not necessarily Church members as the committee welcomes others who share our concerns.
 Some of our work is what might be broadly characterized as charitable, and other as educational, leading to efforts to effect change through political processes ranging from local to national or international in scope.
 When possible, we work collaboratively with other groups working an issue.
 Several times a year we offer Meetinghouse Series events which we offer to the town at large.
+With Coved, we have been meeting by Zoom.

 The 7th Principle for UUs calls for Respect for the interdependent web of all existence of which we are a part.
 Current actions are focused on Sustainable Marblehead.